yunhaolucky/bikeshare/Stations/Week6/Week6.markdown

 All stations can be checked in this [map](https://a.tiles.mapbox.com/v4/yunhaocs.kb529eif/page.html?access_token=pk.eyJ1IjoieXVuaGFvY3MiLCJhIjoiaXBjOFctNCJ9.4JGjv-vwZz_ERyR5empKRg#13/38.9135/-77.0452)

 #### Ridership ####
 I pick `Jun 30 2012` as an example of the ridership.
-There are `10604` rides ends `before Jul 1 2012` or starts `after June 30 2012` (As ridership`8678` never returns, I remove this ridership.
-Therefore, I have `10603` ridership in total.)
+There are `10604` rides ends `before Jul 1 2012` or starts `after June 30 2012`
+As ridership`8678` never returns, I remove this ridership.
+Also, Station `White House [17th & State Pl NW]` location information is not included in the station xml file, I remove all the ridership starts or ends at this station(`1088  2206  2293  2860  2983  7697  7321  7870  8433 10037`.
+Therefore, There are `10595` riderships in total.